- About Us

 What is a Veteran liaison?

 Henry Humphries served 30 years in the military, including two tours in Vietnam and one in the first Gulf War.
-HopeHealth and other community partners helped Henry find the Veteran community improve their health and well-being
+He serves as a liaison for Veterans, working with HopeHealth and other community partners to improve their health and well-being.

 Did you know?